Flat JSON

 FROM logs;

-• JSON is a semi-structured data type for which the structure of each row of data must be stored.
-This occupies a lot of storage and has low compression efficiency.
+- Storage overhead: JSON is a semi-structured type that requires storing the structure information of each row, leading to high storage usage and low compression efficiency.

-• When querying JSON data, the data structure must be detected based on runtime data, which makes it difficult to achieve vectorized optimization.
+- Query complexity: Queries need to detect data structures based on runtime data, making it difficult to achieve vectorized execution optimization.

-StarRocks introduces the Flat JSON feature in v3.3 to optimize the query performance of JSON data and reduce the cost of using JSON.
+StarRocks introduces the Flat JSON feature to improve JSON data query efficiency and reduce the complexity of using JSON.

-The core principle of Flat JSON is to detect JSON data during data loading and extract common fields from the JSON data as standard data types for storage.
-During querying, these common fields can be directly queried to accelerate the query speed of JSON.
+The core principle of Flat JSON is to detect JSON data during load and extract common fields from JSON data for storage as standard type data.
+When querying JSON, these common fields optimize the query speed of JSON.
 Example data:

 1, {"a": 1, "b": 21, "c": 3, "d": 4}